Bear's Reach

 The Bear's Reach is a technical rock climbing route on Lover's Leap near Lake Tahoe, California.
 Considered a classic for its grade, it includes both face and crack climbing.
 The route is named for the crux of the second pitch, a long reach between two large holds.
-The route is best known in popular culture through viral video featuring Dan Osman speed climbing the route in 4 min 25 sec, and completing a famous ropeless double dyno between two holds.
+The route is best known in popular culture through a viral video featuring Dan Osman speed climbing the route in 4 min 25 sec, and completing a famous ropeless double dyno between two holds.
 The video was featured in Masters of Stone IV, 1997.

 This mark was bettered when Alex Honnold completed it in 4:15.